cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In this section, we define two OPRF variants: a base mode and verifiable mode.
-In the base mode, a client and server interact to compute y = F(skS, input, info), where input is the client's private input, skS is the server's private key, info is the optional public input (or metadata) and y is the OPRF output.
+In the base mode, a client and server interact to compute y = F(skS, input, info), where input is the client's private input, skS is the server's secret key, info is the optional public input (or metadata) and y is the OPRF output.
 The client learns y and the server learns nothing.
 In the  verifiable mode, the client also gets proof that the server used skS in computing the function.